 - By mail with a check or money order to:

-Your driver’s license can be suspended by the MVC for a variety of reasons, including getting 12 or more points on your driving record.
-If your driver’s license has been suspended, you must:
+Your New Jersey driver’s license can be suspended by the MVC for a variety of reasons, including getting 12 points or more on your driving record.

-Read more about suspensions in our page devoted to suspended licenses.
+Read more about suspensions on our page devoted to suspended licenses.

 All point violations will always show up on your permanent driver history, but point removal is possible.

-For example, the point totals on your current driver status will go down the longer you go without another ticket, and for each year you complete violation-free, 3 points will be deducted from your total.
+For example, the point totals on your current driver status will go down the longer you go without another ticket, and for each year you go without committing a violation, 3 points will be deducted from your total.

 For more reductions, you can: